alalami-maryam/cyberlab/Week-02/Notes.md

 ## Concepts Learned
-n Linux, . means the current directory, .. means the parent directory, and ~ represents your home directory, no matter where you are.
+In Linux, . means the current directory, .. means the parent directory, and ~ represents your home directory, no matter where you are.

+You can only use the find command for the current directory, you can not be in the home directory and search.
+You can also delete empty directories using the rmdir command.
+If the directory is not empty you use rm -r directoryname.

 ## Hands On Work
 I started by running the same commands I learned last week. pwd, ls, ls -la, and touch.